Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 }
 ```

-We don't want to end up leaking memory so the next question you need to ask
+Memory leakage is undesired, so the next question you need to ask yourself is,
-yourself is, "how do I deallocate this once I'm done?".
-For this, we consult
+"how do I deallocate this once I'm done?".
+For this, the docs provide:
-the docs:

 > fn into_raw(self) -> *mut c_char
 >